mmtk/mmtk-core/docs/tutorial/src/mygc/ss/excercise.md

     tospace.
     * Garbage is still collected at the same time for all spaces.

-When you are finished, try running the benchmarks and seeing how the performance of this collector compares to MyGC.
-Great work!

-***

 Triplespace is a sort of generational garbage collector.
 These collectors separate out old objects and new objects into separate spaces.
 Newly allocated objects should be scanned far more often than old objects, which